stanford-crfm/levanter/docs/Blog-Post.md

 In Levanter, we take a hybrid approach.
 We preprocess the data online, but we cache the results of preprocessing so that resumes are much faster and so that subsequent runs are even faster.
-As soon as the first part of the cache is complete.
-Levanter will start training, and will continue to preprocess the rest of the data in the background.
+As soon as the first part of the cache is complete, Levanter will start training, and will continue to preprocess the rest of the data in the background.
 This allows us to start training as soon as possible, while still allowing us to iterate on the data format.
 Moreover, we can resume from preemption without having to reprocess the entire data set.
 Our cache format also allows for iterating on sequence length without retokenizing, which in our experience is a commonly requested feature.